timothytoohill/gda/README.md

 # GDA
-Graph Data Analytics (GDA) is a scalable, microservice-based, experimental platform prototype for querying, visualizing, and analyzing property graph data.
-GDA was initially developed for AWS Neptune, but Neptune could not handle large scales of data.
-Currently, only Gremlin queries are supported by GDA, but I have plans for a custom graph query language.
+Graph Data Analytics (GDA) is a rapidly-developed experimental prototype of a scalable, microservice-based graph platform for querying, visualizing, and analyzing property graph data, with support for entity resolution.
+GDA was initially developed for AWS Neptune, but Neptune could not handle large scales of data at that time, so DataStax Graph is used instead.
+Currently, only Gremlin queries are supported by GDA.

 ![GDA Dashboard](assets/dashboard.png)